 Another way to determine fault is to secure witness statements.
 Eyewitnesses can provide valuable insight into what happened leading up to and immediately after an accident.

 A police report may list any known witnesses to the crash that your attorney can contact for a sworn statement.

 Photographic evidence can also help determine fault.
 This can include surveillance or cell phone footage, or even photographs that someone took at the crash scene.

 Both insurance companies and car accident attorneys invest time into evaluating the above-referenced evidence so that they can make their respective at-fault determinations.
 As you might imagine, these parties seldom reach the same conclusions.
 Photos may allow you to recover compensation for your injuries if you were partially responsible for a crash.

 What To Do After an Accident That You May Be Partially Responsible For

-If you have been in an accident and you believe that you may be partially responsible for it, you’ll want to avoid making any admissions of fault, whether at the crash scene or when adjusters or anyone else reaches out to you.
+If you have been in a crash and you believe that you may be partially responsible, you’ll want to avoid making any admissions of fault, whether at the crash scene or when adjusters or anyone else reaches out to you.